alonbebchuk/PersuationGames/project/medium.md

 This research opens several promising avenues for future work:

-- **Improved audio representation learning:** Developing specialized audio encoders for persuasion tasks
+- **Improved audio representation learning:** Developing specialized audio encoders for persuasion tasks.
-- **Fine-grained audio feature analysis:** Understanding which specific audio features (pitch, energy, speech rate) contribute most to persuasion detection
+- **Fine-grained audio feature analysis:** Understanding which specific audio features (pitch, energy, speech rate) contribute most to persuasion detection.
-- **Cross-domain applications:** Testing these models on other domains like political debates, sales negotiations, or therapeutic conversations
+- **Cross-domain applications:** Testing these models on other domains like political debates, sales negotiations, or therapeutic conversations.

 ## Why This Matters

 Understanding persuasion strategies has applications beyond gaming:

-- Enhancing conversational AI to recognize and respond appropriately to persuasion attempts
+- Enhancing conversational AI to recognize and respond appropriately to persuasion attempts.
-- Improving communication training for negotiations, sales, or therapy
+- Improving communication training for negotiations, sales, or therapy.
-- Developing more nuanced understanding of human social interactions
+- Developing more nuanced understanding of human social interactions.

 By incorporating audio features, we can build more comprehensive models of persuasion that capture not just what is said, but how it's said.